How to Buy Bitcoin?

 If your question is how to buy Bitcoin with cash, this can be done by visiting the nearest Bitcoin ATM if it is a viable option.

-Some of the best Bitcoin exchanges for beginners are:
+Some of the best Bitcoin exchanges and brokerage services for beginners are:

 When you buy Bitcoins via an exchange, you don’t need to get a private wallet immediately but it is highly recommended, especially if you’re making a long-term investment.

 How to buy Bitcoin in India, China, the US or -insert your country of choice- is another common question.
 First, you have to find out whether your country has any regulations, i.e. whether it is legal to buy Bitcoin there, and which of the ways above is the most convenient for you.

 There are online tools for that too: for example, typing “How to buy Bitcoin Canada” will bring you to a website that shows the exchanges available to you.

 Each way has its own pros and cons.
 Exchanges are the most flexible: you can buy a small amount of Bitcoin (say for USD 20) or exchange tens of thousands of dollars.
 Buying Bitcoins in person offers more anonymity.
 Also, compare the applicable transaction fees and see where you can get the best price (see the best rates on exchanges here).

 In any case, before choosing a specific exchange or seller to buy BTC, check that it, he or she is trustworthy.
 One way to do so is to look for reviews and feedback from previous customers.

 A step-by-step process of buying Bitcoin via an exchange

 All in all, buying BTC via an exchange looks something like this: